Simulating Open Quantum Systems Using Hamiltonian Simulations: Main results

 which is responsible for the non-Hermitian part of the Lindblad dynamics.
 We will not include the subscript of $\ket{\psi_n}$ in the following proof for the sake of simplicity.

 \textbf{Step 1: Formulate the weak scheme of order $k$ for the SDE \eqref{eqn:SDE_for_Lindblad}.}

-The $k$-th order weak scheme has been thoroughly investigated in the classical numerical SDE literature.
+The $k$ th-order weak scheme has been thoroughly investigated in the classical numerical SDE literature.
 Here, we employ the scheme derived from the It\^o-Taylor expansion as presented in~\cite[Chapter 14]{kloeden1992numerical}.
 Toward this end, we define two sets of multi-indices

 and

 where $|\alpha|$ is the number of components of the multi-index $\alpha$.
 These indices are necessary to keep track of the different components of the Brownian motion $W_j(t).$ A scheme of weak order $k$ can be expressed using multiple integrals over $0\le s_1\le s_2\le \cdots\le s_k\le \Delta t$,